 It was completely lacking the Div. of counterattack and mobile

 tank weapons to close the gap in the MLR so the Div. was forced to conclude that

 the defensive position should be considered now as the MLR.

 The Engineers were already deployed during the morning to create

-reserve of mines that were left.
+little reserve of mines that was left.

 Because of counterattacks of Btl.Ewald along the defensive position